megascrapper/it-u401/_pages/findings.md

 {% include figure image_path="/assets/images/statista.png" alt="Two bar graphs showing mobile phone share by gender across different years." caption="Source: [Statista](https://www.statista.com/statistics/513995/smartphone-user-gender-distribution-by-os/)" %}

 While there are multiple sources that reported higher iPhone usage among females, this is not the case with all sources.
 This is shown in a market research by Fluent in 2016, which shows that 26% of female respondents are an iOS user, slightly less 28.3% of males that uses iOS.
-{% include figure image_path="/assets/images/fluent.png" alt="A bar graph showing mobile phone share by gender." caption="Source: [Fluent](http://www.fluentco.com/wp-content/uploads/2016/01/Fluent2_DevicesandDemographics_2016.pdf)" %}
+{% include figure image_path="/assets/images/fluent.png" alt="A bar graph showing mobile phone share by gender. " caption="Source: [Fluent](http://www.fluentco.com/wp-content/uploads/2016/01/Fluent2_DevicesandDemographics_2016.pdf)" %}
 Despite that, I am fairly confident that the statistic above is an outlier and secondary sources matches the primary data that I collected.